 It is not possible to cover all the detailed rules of the schemes in a factsheet of this kind.
-If you are interested in financing your business in the Barnoldswick and Skipton area or you are interested in providing capital to businesses please contact us at Windle & Bowker.
+If you are interested in financing your business in the Barnoldswick area or you are interested in providing capital to businesses please contact us at Windle & Bowker.

 We can also help to guide you through the implementation of an Enterprise Investment Scheme which is suitable for your circumstances.